dherikk/Neural-network/README.md

 ## Backward pass

 Backward pass refers to the process of adjusting your weights and biases using stochastic gradient descent.
 Thus our learning can be done in linear time.
 Here the computation is made from last layer to the first layer, hence it's name.
 This implementation uses the layer caches from each layer calculated in forward pass in order to calculate each loss in each layer.
 We also use mini batches of $n = 100$ by default.
 This is adjustable for your need.
 Every iteration we take a different batch of the training data and update the weight using the using the famous gradient descent $$W^{*} = W - \eta \nabla C$$ Here, the gradient C is simply calculated in backward pass.
 This iteration is repeated $\lfloor \frac{|n|}{|B|} \rfloor$ times for a set amount of epochs where $|n|$ and $|B|$ are number of samples and batch size respectively.

+## What lies ahead?

+Right now, the algorithm is fit to binary classification of two predefined data sets.
+The goal is to further generalise the algoritm in order to achieve a universal function approximator.